mengliu1998/awesome-deep-gnn/README.md

 # awesome-deep-gnn
 Papers about developing deep Graph Neural Networks (GNNs).
-Over-smoothing problem is also included here.
+Investigation about over-smoothing problem in GNNs is also included here.
 Please feel free to submit a pull request if you want to add good papers.

 ## Literature [sorted in reverse chronological order]